-I have decided to apply to join a local Botanical Art society.
-This has made me realise that I haven't really done much in the way of plants or flowers.
+I have decided to apply to join a local Botanical Art society - well, I say join but they haven't said yes yet!
+In the process of putting together my submission I realise that I haven't really done much in the way of plants or flowers.
 Or, more accurately, I have tried and found to my dismay that the delicate and subtle textures of petals and leaves are really hard to capture!

 Today I had a go at a simple sprig of olive, but I haven't done particularly well.
 It just looks messy and grubby and clumsy - because it's thoroughly overworked.
 The leaves are quite battered and spotted with a bit of disease which I like, and they also genuinely looked much greener than you'd expect.
 Olive foliage tends to a much softer, glaucous grey-green as a rule, but I wonder if the light bouncing off my yellow walls made the leaves look a bit 'greener'.